zabaldwin/zabaldwin.github.io/_pages/pictures.md

 ---

-Here are some of the great memories I have had, with even greater people.
+<center>Here are some of the great memories I have had, with even greater people.</center>

 ## Family
 _________________